Safe Usage of Monetary Valuation

 3.8 Worked Example: Applying the Preference Order to Marine Ecosystem Services

-This section demonstrates how to apply the valuation preference order through a synthetic worked example for a coastal marine ecosystem.
-The example illustrates the step-by-step process of selecting and applying valuation methods for multiple ecosystem services supplied by a hypothetical coastal accounting area.
+The following worked example covers a coastal marine ecosystem and illustrates step-by-step method selection for multiple ecosystem services supplied by a hypothetical coastal accounting area.

 3.8.1 Scenario Description